Embeddings

 Copy

-Let's see how are the embeddings of the word King.
+Let's see what the embeddings of the word King look like.

 word = "Rey"